davenquinn/xenoliths/paper/text/chapters/01-introduction.md

 reveal asthenospheric mantle extending upwards to the base of the crust at ~30 km depth [@Jones1998; @Zandt2004; @Frassetto2011; @Jones2014], consistent with the eastern Sierra xenolith suite findings.
-The xenolith sites within the eastern Sierra suite are superposed atop the <10 Ma Owens Valley rift system [@fig:context], which is driven by upper mantle convection.
+The xenolith sites within the eastern Sierra suite were erupted within the <10 Ma Owens Valley rift system [@fig:context], which is presumably driven by upper mantle convection.
 Convective ascent of asthenosphere to relatively shallow levels and late Cenozoic regional volcanism of the central to southern California region are correlated to the opening of the Pacific-Farallon slab window